yanghuafang/map-pose-former/docs/ROADMAP.md

    noise.
 The model is activation-bound, so weights were never the cost.
    [RESULTS.md](RESULTS.md) has the Pareto table.

-   Attention heads were meant to be the other half of this and are not reachable — `nn.MultiheadAttention` ties its projection width to `embed_dim`.
-[OPEN_ITEMS.md](OPEN_ITEMS.md) has what would change that.
+   Attention heads were meant to be the other half of this.
+They are reachable now that `model/attention.py` owns the projections, and still unpruned:
+   `prune.py` scores feed-forward channels and has no notion of a head.
 3. **Quantization of the student**: PTQ for the calibration curve, then QAT with `nvidia-modelopt`.
 Neither the pose head nor the cost surface has weights to quantize; `mapposeformer/quantize.py` says why that matters.

    `mapposeformer/quantize.py` simulates INT8 to price it in accuracy, which needs no vendor runtime and runs in the test suite.
-It reaches 49% of the student's weights; the rest is inside `nn.MultiheadAttention` and out of reach, so this shrinks the weights by a third rather than three quarters.
+It reaches 98% of the student's weights, so this shrinks them to near a quarter rather than by a third.
    **Run: accuracy is untouched at 8 bits**, 0.261 either way.
 The speed question is M4a's, because it needs integer kernels.